 It's really hard when you just want to do a good job not to shoulder too much all the time.
-I'm really bad for this, and even when I know it's the right thing to do to take a step (excuse the pun) back for a bit and get back on track I feel as though I'm letting people down.
+I'm really bad for this, and even when I know it's the right thing to do to take a step back for a bit and get back on track I feel as though I'm letting people down.

 But it goes deeper than that.
 It's not just letting people down, it's this internal worry that people are constantly going to think bad of me, even though they never give any indication (well not never, some people definitely do).